kimwalisch/libpopcnt/README.md

 How to compile
 ==============
-At compile time you need to specify if your compiler supports the
+At compile time you need to specify if your CPU supports the
 ```POPCNT``` & ```AVX2``` instructions.

 ```bash